-Too much information, with many detailed descriptive comments, is almost as bad as too little, as it can be very difficult to understand it.
-Summarising the symptoms and signs collected into a few lines makes it easy to create a diary that the thyroid patient and their doctor can easily assess.
+Too much information, with many detailed descriptive comments, is almost as bad as too little, making it very difficult to interpret.
+Summarising the symptoms and signs collected into a few lines also makes it easy to create a diary that the thyroid patient and their doctor can easily assess.
 Pages of information with many detailed descriptive comments are much more difficult to use.
 When the information is summarised tidily, and in a short amount of space, then any obvious patterns or results may be found far more easily.

-The get-up time is very important to have this if someone is using CT3M but helpful to know anyway.
+The get-up time is very important to have as it shows if someone is using CT3M.